Fonbod1/currency-converter/README.md

 # DESCRIPTION
 #
-A Spring Boot project to build a currency converter, This converter is using a free API Key from exchangerates.io hence there is a limitation on the number of  base currency.
-We only have EUR as the base currency becaues of this limitation.
+A Spring Boot project to build a currency converter, This converter is using a free API Key from exchangerates.io, hence there is a limitation on the number of  base currencies.
+We only have EUR as the base currency because of this limitation.
 #
 # Feature
 #
-The following software were use to create this converter
+The following software was used to create this converter
 + Spring Boot
 + JavaScript
 + HTML